-We can all benefit from saving a few bucks here and there.
-An easy way to do so is by improving energy efficiency throughout your home.
-Upgrading your HVAC system or putting in a smart thermostat, for example, gives you more control over your HVAC system, contributing to a more energy-efficient home and lower monthly energy bills.
+We can all benefit from saving a few bucks from time to time.
+One of the easiest ways to do this is by making some energy-efficient changes around your home.
+Upgrading your HVAC equipment or putting in a smart thermostat, for example, gives you more control over your HVAC system, resulting in a more energy-efficient home and lower monthly energy bills.

-Keep reading to learn about 4 ways you can make energy-efficient home improvements.
+Keep reading to learn more about 4 ways you can make energy-efficient home improvements.

-If you still use an older thermostat and access it manually, try taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which contains a number of features to make your home more energy efficient.
+If you still use a round-dial thermostat and control it manually, think about taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which includes a number of features to assist with energy efficiency.

-The function homeowners appreciate the most is having the capability to adjust their smart thermostats from anywhere they want with their smartphone or other smart device.
-For instance, in situations where you forget to change your thermostat before leaving for vacation, you can easily pull out your smartphone and make the adjustments.
+The functionality homeowners like the most is having the capability to adjust their smart thermostats from wherever with their smartphone or other smart device.
+As an example, if you forget to adjust your thermostat before leaving for vacation, you can simply use your smartphone and make the adjustments.

-Similar to a programmable thermostat, a smart thermostat enables you to schedule your home’s temperature according to the time of day and day of the week so you’re not heating or cooling an empty house.
-Smart thermostats also have the capacity to watch your temperature preferences over time and automatically make energy-efficient modifications.
-They even generate monthly energy reports that demonstrate how much energy you are using and when so you can make modifications to save money.
+Just like a programmable thermostat, a smart thermostat enables you to schedule your home’s temperature according to the time of day and day of the week so you’re not cooling or heating an empty house.
+Smart thermostats also feature the capacity to understand your temperature preferences over time and automatically make energy-efficient modifications.
+They even provide monthly energy reports that demonstrate how much energy you’re using and when so you can make adjustments to cut costs.

-If you’re wondering how to obtain a free smart thermostat, talk to your utility company to learn if there are any discounts or free smart thermostats offered.
+If you’re curious about how to obtain a free smart thermostat, ask your utility company to learn if there are any discounts or free smart thermostats available to you.

 Unfortunately, many homeowners often forget about having their heating and cooling systems maintained.
-While this may not seem important, a lack of maintenance could result in a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+While this does not seem like a huge deal, inadequate maintenance can result in a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-When performing an HVAC maintenance service, your technician should examine your HVAC system, clean necessary components, and identify minor problems before they produce bigger, more expensive repair issues.
-Tune ups keep HVAC systems working at optimal condition, which means less energy is needed to heat and cool your home.
-This could also lower your energy bills, expand the lifespan of HVAC equipment, and contribute to fewer repairs.
+During an HVAC maintenance service, the technician will evaluate your HVAC system, clean key components, and pinpoint minor problems before they create bigger, more expensive repair issues.
+Maintenance keeps HVAC systems running in optimal condition, which means less energy is used to heat and cool your home.
+This will help with your energy bills, increase the lifespan of HVAC equipment, and lead to fewer repairs.

-We suggest two HVAC tune ups annually – one in the spring before summer and another in the fall before the arrival of cold weather.
+We suggest two HVAC tune ups annually – once during the spring before summer and again in the fall before the arrival of cold weather.

-Regretfully, like any appliance, HVAC systems have a shelf life and inevitably need to be replaced.
-New heaters and cooling systems are much more effective than equipment sold just over 10 years ago.
-Thankfully, local HVAC companies like Custom Air Systems Inc can handle professional services like furnace installation in Port St. Lucie.
+Regretfully, like every appliance, HVAC systems have a shelf life and ultimately need to be replaced.
+New heaters and cooling equipment is much more effective than models sold just over a decade ago.
+Thankfully, local HVAC companies like Custom Air Systems Inc can handle professional services including furnace installation in .

-Well-maintained furnaces and air conditioners can last around 15-20 years.
-If the equipment is within that period of time, it is often be a good idea to replace them early to minimize the risk of untimely equipment failures that can leave you cold and uncomfortable if it’s a cold winter night.
-If your HVAC system is approaching 15 years old and needs an expensive repair, it’s usually time to replace the system.
-According to the U.S. Department of Energy, getting a new HVAC system can sometimes save you approximately 20-40% on your monthly energy bills, so you’ll recoup some of the costs of installing a new system.
+Well-maintained furnaces and air conditioners can last approximately 15-20 years.
+If your systems are within that timeframe, it might be a good idea to replace them now to avoid untimely equipment failures that can leave you cold and uncomfortable if it’s a cold winter night.
+If your system is about 15 years old and requires an expensive repair, it’s usually time to replace the unit.
+According to the U.S. Department of Energy, getting a new HVAC system could save you approximately 20-40% on your monthly energy bills, so you’ll recover some of the costs of installing a new system.

-A professional heating and cooling technician can help you find the most energy efficient HVAC system available.
-In general, look for HVAC systems that are Energy Star certified, which means the equipment fulfills strict guidelines set forth by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems can be some of the most efficient systems available, boasting both high AFUE and SEER ratings.
-AFUE is intended for heating systems and measures how well they convert fuel to heat.
-SEER, in the meantime, is used to quantify the efficiency of cooling systems.
+A professional HVAC technician can help you determine the most energy efficient HVAC system for your needs.
+In general, look for HVAC systems that are Energy Star certified, which means the equipment meets strict guidelines established by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems are often some of the most efficient systems around, boasting both high AFUE and SEER ratings.
+AFUE is used for heating systems and measures how well they convert fuel to heat.
+SEER, meanwhile, is used to quantify the energy efficiency of air conditioning systems.

-Contact a reputable HVAC provider like Custom Air Systems Inc for air conditioning installation in Port St. Lucie.
+Call a reputable HVAC provider like Custom Air Systems Inc for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-When you’re looking for new HVAC filters, keep in mind that not all air filters are capable of providing the same results.
-Some air filters are far more efficient than others, contributing to lower energy bills and a cleaner home environment.
+The next time you’re looking for new HVAC filters, consider that not all air filters are created equally.
+Specific air filters are far more successful than others, resulting in lower energy bills and cleaner indoor air.

-The effectiveness of HVAC air filters is scored by their Minimum Efficiency Reporting Value, or MERV rating.
+The performance of HVAC air filters is scored by their Minimum Efficiency Reporting Value, or MERV rating.
 The MERV scale ranges between 1-20; the higher the number, the more efficient the filters are.
-It’s important to note, though, that high-efficiency air filters can actually impede airflow too much depending on the type of HVAC system you installed.
-It’s worthwhile to study the owner’s manual before getting a filter to find the right one for your system.
+It’s worthwhile to note, though, that high-efficiency air filters can sometimes restrict airflow too much based on the type of HVAC system you own.
+It’s worthwhile to study the owner’s manual before purchasing a filter to determine the right one for your system.